 Multiple Mello-Roos CFDs, City of Ontario

 GCG was retained by the City of Ontario to provide special tax consulting services for all of its CFD formations.
-Five CFDs have been formed, all of which included a special tax to fund both facilities and services.
+Over 50 CFDs have been formed, all of which included a special tax to fund both facilities and services.
 Several unique features were incorporated into these CFDs, including (i) a special tax formula that shifts the facilities special tax burden to the most valuable land uses and limits the special tax on undeveloped land to an amount within the City’s value to lien guidelines, (ii) a provision that allows the City to fund capital replacement and life cycle costs over a period of 100 years, and (iii) authorization for the City to collect the maximum services special tax but use excess revenues to fund improvements on a pay as you go basis.
-GCG administers the larger CFDs, while the City manages the smaller CFDs in-house.
+GCG administers nearly all of the City’s CFDs.

 Lono Kona Subdivision Sewer Project, County of Hawaii